Dyamez/tourApp/README.md

 ## Pre-Requisite:

-'npm' must first be installed on all three folders first.
+'npm' must first be installed on all three folders.

 cd/change directory then go into the /frontend or /backend folder.
 From the VSCode terminal, run 'npm -i -y' all folders, root, frontend and backend for it to work.